-Partnerships & Engagement Manager
+Support & Engagement Manager

 Contact Katherine: Email

-Our board of directors
+Board of directors

 As a non-profit company and a registered charity, 360Giving is governed by a Board of Directors who are also the charity’s trustees:

-Fran Perrin is the founder and co-director of the Indigo Trust and the Chair of 360Giving’s Board of Directors.
+Fran Perrin is the Founder and Co-director of the Indigo Trust and the Chair of 360Giving’s Board of Directors.
 She is also a board member of the Institute for Philanthropy.
 Prior to setting up Indigo Trust, Fran was an advisor at the Prime Minister’s Strategy Unit, in the UK Cabinet Office.
 She was named by Spears UK as Philanthropist of the Year in 2012.

-William Perrin is co-director of the Indigo Trust and the founder of Talk About Local.
+William Perrin is Co-director of the Indigo Trust and the founder of Talk About Local.
 His original work in the Cabinet Office in 2006–7 kicked off the continuing government interest in open data.
 He has since held several public appointments on open data and is a respected commentator and practitioner in putting open data to work on social issues.